apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

 - [ ] Yes
 - [ ] No

+5. Intends to be autonomous with the use of Artificial Intelligence, increasingly evolving from human-controlled to automated, and to autonomous, with the ability to act on its own without or with a minimum of human input or intervention.
+- [ ] Yes
+- [ ] No

+6. Intends to automate processes to an extend that humans are no longer required and in which job opportunities are significantly or severely affected or reduced.
+- [ ] Yes
+- [ ] No

-5. Supports any harm to the planet in the short, medium or long term in any of the following ways?
+7. Supports any harm to the planet in the short, medium or long term in any of the following ways?
 - [ ] Endangers Natural Resources
 - [ ] Promotes Global Warming
 - [ ] Deforestation
-- [ ] Droughs
+- [ ] Droughts
 - [ ] Floods
 - [ ] Uncontrolled Development
-- [ ] Polutes Soil and/or Water
+- [ ] Pollutes Soil and/or Water

-6. Secretly steals information or data from the end user without his/her consentment?
+8. Secretly steals or collects information, files, or data from the end user or third persons without their consent?
 - [ ] Yes
 - [ ] No

-7. Hides functionality that is not part of its intended purpose?
+9. Hides functionality that is not part of its intended purpose?
 - [ ] Yes
 - [ ] No

-8. Secretely exposes security vulnerabilities, harms computer of end user, or users end user's computer to harm other computers, servers or devices?
+10. Secretly exposes security vulnerabilities, harms or uses the computer in which runs or is installed to harm or affect other computer, servers or devices on the same network?
 - [ ] Yes
 - [ ] No

-9. Endangers or restricts civil liberties of or spies on end user or other persons?
+11. Endangers or restricts civil liberties of or spies on end user or third persons?
 - [ ] Yes
 - [ ] No

-10. What problem(s) does this project or application intend to solve?
+12. What problem(s) does this project or application intend to solve?
 - [ ] xxx
 - [ ] yyy
 - [ ] zzz

-11. List benefits of this project or application to the global or local community.
+13. List benefits of this project or application to the global or local community.
 - [ ] Critical Thinking
 - [ ] Social Engagement
 - [ ] Collaboration